motoharu-gosuto/psvcd/README.md

 # Directory structure.

 The cart that I was trying to dump was "SAO - Hollow Fragment".
-Directory structure looks as following:
+Directory structure looks as following (will fix this list later. is is displayed incorrectly):

 - root
  - app